llam722/DiscordNotionBot/README.md

 <img src='./databaseId.png'></img>

 Save this database ID as the value for the key, NOTION_DATABASE_ID in config.json to be exported to other files.

+You will also need the clientId in order to access the Discord channels that you are a moderator of.
+You can obtain this by going to the <a href='https://discord.com/developers/applications'>Discord Developer Console<a>.